What is granulomatosis with polyangiitis?

-Neurological symptoms are rarely a presenting feature but may occur in 22-50% of patients during the course of granulomatosis with polyangiitis.
-Peripheral nerves are mostly affected leading to loss of or abnormal sensations or weakenss of some muscles.
-Involvement of the central nervous system (i.e. the brain and spinal cord) occurs in <10% of cases.
+Neurological symptoms are rarely a presenting feature but may occur in 22-50% of patients during granulomatosis with polyangiitis.
+Peripheral nerves are mostly affected leading to loss of or abnormal sensations or weakness of some muscles.
+Involvement of the central nervous system (i.e. the brain and spinal cord) occurs in < 10% of cases.

 The exact frequency of gastrointestinal symptoms in granulomatosis with polyangiitis is unknown.
 Symptoms are most often:

 - Abdominal pain